ruuda/blog/posts/on-benchmarking.md

 Quickly others joined posting the results for their systems.
 At some point somebody questioned the measurement setup.
-But at no point did anybody question the conclusion that B is the faster program.
+But at no point did anybody question the idea that B is the faster program.
 Yet, from this data it is impossible to tell.
 **A single sample for every scenario provides insufficient information.**